Sangbaek/convertingHipo/README.md

 convertEPG: for experimental data

-convertGen: for simulation data, saves all MC::Particle
+convertGen: for simulation data, saves all MC::Particle (depreciated)
+convertGen2: for dvcs simulation data, saves xB Q2 t phi weight radMode only for fast i/o.

+convertRec: for simulation data, saves MC::Particle and REC::Particle (for dvpi0p)
-convertRec: for simulation data, saves MC::Particle and REC::Particle
+convertRec: for simulation data, saves MC::Particle and REC::Particle with radMode for dvcs simulation

 convertEPG can have an additional argument, which is the mode. i.e.,